 Bonnie Baer-Simahk currently serves as the ELL Director for the Fitchburg Public Schools in Massachusetts, where she has worked for many years in various capacities.
 Her teaching experience includes K-6 ESL, kindergarten, adult English learners, and college students.
 She has enjoyed sharing the Responsive Classroom approach with her colleagues in Fitchburg, along with others around the country, for more than 25 years!
 One of the principal authors of Language Central for Science and a chapter in the Dove and Honigsfeld text Co-Teaching and Other Collaborative Practices in The EFL/ESL Classroom: Rationale, Research, Reflections, and Recommendations, Bonnie is interested in the ways in which teachers collaborate to promote language learning and academic growth for English language learners.
 When not working, she and her husband enjoy music, theatre, and sharing in the adventures of their grown children (their daughter—a teacher, and their two sons—both working actors).

-Brian Smith is currently carrying many roles at his home school, Holy Spirit Episcopal School.
-He is the head of middle school and director of technology, and teaches the middle school technology classes.
-Brian has been involved with the educational world for 20 years, since graduating with his bachelor of science in psychology from Sam Houston State University.
-Brian’s journey has included providing instruction in a Texas state jail, teaching special education and science in an inner-city Title I school, and, after receiving his MEd from the University of St. Thomas, serving as an administrator in a private Episcopal school.
+Brian Smith is the head of Student Life for kindergarten through eighth grade and director of technology at Holy Spirit Episcopal School, where he teaches the middle school technology classes.
+Brian has been involved with the educational world for over twenty years, since graduating with his bachelor of science in psychology from Sam Houston State University.
+Brian received his MEd from the University of St. Thomas.
+Brian’s journey has included providing instruction in a Texas state jail and teaching special education and science in an inner-city Title I school.
+He is a coauthor of Empowering Educators: A Comprehensive Guide to Teaching Grades 6, 7, 8.

 Caitie Meehan has been teaching for almost 15 years and is currently a fourth grade math teacher in Washington, D.C.
 She has experience teaching in Title I schools and has seen how the benefits of the Responsive Classroom approach reach many different schools and students.
 Caitie was initially introduced to Responsive Classroom 10 years ago and she continues to see the positive results from building a strong positive community in her classroom.
 As the community in her room grows, her students feel more comfortable to take academic risks in a socially and emotionally safe place.
 Caitie holds a bachelor’s degree in early childhood education from James Madison University.
 In her spare time, she visits her family in Virginia Beach whenever she can.